Warriors beat Blazers 119-117 in OT for NBA Finals berth

 Curry hit a 3-pointer with 2.6 seconds left in the half to close the Warriors within 69-65 at the break.

 Portland pushed the lead to 83-72 on McCollum’s 3-pointer.
 After he made another 3 to push the lead to 91-78, he gestured to the crowd to make noise.
+McCollum finished with 26 points.

 TIP INS: